Boundary pairs associated with quadratic forms: Examples

 Finally, Krein's resolvent formula is just a variant of the inversion of the block operator $\HNeu-z$, namely,

-If we allow infinite graphs, then we may also have unbounded forms $\qf h$ (if, e.g., $\mu(v)=1$, $\rho(v)=1$ and $\deg v$ is unbounded on the graph).
-Such cases and even more general ones (``discrete Dirichlet forms'') are considered in~\cite{hklw:pre11}.
+If we allow infinite graphs, then we may also have unbounded forms $\qf h$ (if, e.g., $\mu(v)=1$, $\rho(v)=1$ and $\deg v$ is unbounded on the graph) and the above spectral characterisation and Krein's formula become less obvious.
+Such cases and even more general ones (``discrete Dirichlet forms'') are considered in~\cite{hklw:12}.
 We can also use different weights for the boundary space and therefore also have unbounded boundary pairs.
 We hope to come back to the unbounded case in a forthcoming publication.

-[1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace}
+{\leavevmode\hbox to3em{\hrulefill}\thinspace}